theWindSweptDev/mars-robots-challenge/README.md

 Build unit_test as above or use the unit_tests.exe in the same directory as robot.exe The results are output to a textfile that outs the test_input.txt and test_output.txt

+please see the binarys_x64 folder (Typo!) for the binaries that has a built robot.exe, unit_test.exe as well as input and output results folder
+To see the unit test take a look at the tests.cpp file

+Note that the test expects the file to be in the same directory and be called robot.exe!

 ## License

 This project is for educational purposes